matteo14c/HaploCoV/README.md

 These files provide the main input to *addToTable.pl*; the utility in HaploCoV that extracts/obtains all the data used in subsequent analyses.

 ### Required metadata
-Please be aware that some metadata are **mandatory** and that columns names in your metadata file **MUST** abide to the structure/names indicated below.
+Please be aware that some metadata are **mandatory** to execute HaploCoV and that columns names in your metadata file **MUST** abide to the structure/names described below.
 Mandatory metadata:
 * a valid unique identifier for every isolate, column name: *"Virus name"*;
 * a collection date, column name *"Collection date"*;
 * a submission date, column *"Submission date"*;